benphelps/homepage-docs/migrate/latest/en/configs/docker.md

 If you'd rather use the socket directly, first make sure that you're passing the local socket into the Docker container.

+!!! note

-_Note that in order to use the socket directly homepage must be running as root_
+    In order to use the socket directly homepage must be running as root

 ```yaml
 homepage: